bannsec/EasyKLEE/README.md

-The purpose of this package is to install KLEE from nothing.

-How to use:
+#Overview
+The purpose of EasyKLEE is to making installing KLEE easy.
+The goal is to be able to simply run the installer on a base install of an operating system and have KLEE be installed.
+The genesis of this project was from personal experiences with the sometimes difficult installation of this tool.

+#Usage
 Just run "install_klee.sh".
 It should take care of the rest.

-Platforms:
+#Supportted Platforms
+The following platforms are supported/tested, but other similar versions would likely work with minimal to no modification.

- - Ubuntu 15.04 x64
+* Ubuntu 15.04 x64/i386

-I'm planning on adding more, but that's the only one I've tested so far.

-What it installs:
+# What It Installs
+Besides simply installing KLEE, it needs to install dependencies.
+Here's what you get.

-        KLEE 3.4 (Experimental)
+* KLEE 3.4 (Experimental)
-        LLVM 3.4 (Experimental)
+* LLVM 3.4 (Experimental)
-        CryptoMiniSAT 4.5.2
+* CryptoMiniSAT 4.5.2
-        MiniSAT (latest... they're bad at tagging)
+* MiniSAT (latest... they're bad at tagging)
-        KLEE-UCLIBC (lastest, also bad at taging)
+* KLEE-UCLIBC (lastest, also bad at taging)
-        libgtest 1.7
+* libgtest 1.7

-Known Issues:
+#Known Issues
 If a different version of LLVM is already installed, there will likely be issues installing KLEE.